Choosing to send your son to boarding school is a major decision.

 Boarding staff work hard to provide a student-focussed culture which promotes active citizenship and leadership development.

 Get Ahead with Headstart

-For some boys, the high academic standards at Wesley are a step up – making the transition to life here a challenge.
+For many boys, the high academic standards at Wesley are a step up – making the transition to life here a challenge.
 In some cases, students have experienced gaps in their English and numeracy skills, in other cases the introduction of structured homework proved to be a big change.